Welcome to today's edition of the Rush 24-7 podcast.

 The food handouts are organized by a nationalist group called Solidarity of the French.

-It says it's pig soup, uh, which uses pork fat for stock is country fare, much loved by French traditionalists.
+It says it's pig soup, which uses pork fat for stock is country fare, much loved by French traditionalists.

-Um, the thing just it just it just struck me as uh as funny.
+The thing just struck me as funny.

 Oh, by the way, oil prices, isn't this amazing?